 US District Judge Derrick Watson’s ruling last week resulted in a temporary restraining order nationwide – hours before the revised travel ban was set to go into effect.

-, Watson concluded that the new executive order failed to pass legal muster, and the state had established “a strong likelihood of success” on their claims of religious discrimination.
+In a 43-page ruling, US District Court Judge Derrick Watson, who presides in Honolulu, concluded in no uncertain terms that the new executive order failed to pass legal muster at this stage and the state had established “a strong likelihood of success” on their claims of religious discrimination.